zigius/docs/content/docs/reference/pkg/kubernetes/helm/v3/chart.md

         <span class="property-indicator"></span>
         <span class="property-type"><a href="https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/built-in-types">string</a></span>
     </dt>
-    <dd>{{% md %}}The name of the chart to deploy.
+    <dd>The name of the chart to deploy.
 If [repo] is provided, this chart name will be prefixed by the repo name.
 Example: repo: "stable", chart: "nginx-ingress" -> "stable/nginx-ingress" Example: chart: "stable/nginx-ingress" -> "stable/nginx-ingress"

-Required if specifying `ChartOpts` for a remote chart.{{% /md %}}</dd>
+Required if specifying `ChartOpts` for a remote chart.</dd>

     <dt class="property-optional"
             title="Optional">